Deji287/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Added a script to add some word
 Added a script that display all lines of a file that start with a letter Added a script that replace A and Z
+Added to remove all letter c from input